terra-money/docs/docs/Tutorials/Get-started/Terra-Station-desktop.md

 ## Stake Luna

-Staking is the act of delegating all or part of your Luna balance as your stake to a validator, who will participate in the process of validating transactions.
-By staking, you earn rewards.
+Stake Luna to a validator to start earning rewards.

 1. Open Terra Station and click **Staking**.